Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Higher Education Graduation Ceremony

 Each year, we honour the achievements of our higher education and professional students at our Higher Education Graduation Ceremony.
-Set in the atmospheric St. Elphin's Church in Warrington, the ceremony recognises the determination and commitment of students who have completed HNCs and HNDs as well as higher level apprenticeships and professional qualifications.
+Set in the atmospheric St. Elphin's Church in Warrington, the ceremony recognises the determination and commitment of students who have completed HNCs, HNDs and HTQs as well as higher level apprenticeships and professional qualifications.

 View the gallery Read more about our most recent ceremony